 Prospective APRNs must meet education and certification requirements and, in many cases, supervised practice requirements; practice requirements depend on role.

 The grandfathering period was in effect through January 1, 2015 (https://www.revisor.mn.gov/statutes/?id=148.211).

-The prospective advanced practice nurse will need to complete a graduate nursing program.
+The prospective advanced practice nurse will need to complete a graduate nursing program (Nurse Practitioner programs in Minnesota).
 The program must be accredited by some agency recognized by the Council on Higher Education Accreditation or the United States Secretary of Education.
 It must provide preparation for the intended role and population.

 The prospective APRN must pursue certification through an accepted national certifying agency.
 The Minnesota Board has approved the following certification bodies:

 - American Association of Critical-Care Nurses Certification Corporation

 - National Certification Corporation for the Obstetric, Gynecological, and Neonatal Nursing Specialties

 - National Board of Certification and Recertification for Nurse Anesthetists

 - Pediatric Nursing Certification Board

 The nurse will apply directly to the certifying agency.
 Initial certification is by examination.
 The certifying agency will review credentials before admitting a candidate to the examination.